-How do I set up a sound bar with my TV?
+How to set up a sound bar with your TV

-In this guide, we explain how to set up your sound bar with your TV and other equipment, and how to get the best sound quality no matter what you’re watching.
+We explain how to set up your sound bar with your TV, and get the best sound quality no matter what you’re watching.

 HDMI, ARC, Ethernet and Optical are terms that might not mean a lot right now, but to ensure you get the best sound quality in your home, and that all of your equipment works as it should, it’s a good idea to take some time to optimise your setup.